Cozy Peach Kitchen

 Black dutch oven filled with mirepoix and sliced zucchini.

-Add the zucchini, garlic, basil, and oregano.
+Step 2: Add the zucchini, garlic, basil, and oregano.
 Sauté a minute more.
-We don't saute the zucchini with the other ingredients because it softens very quickly while cooking.
+The zucchini isn't sauteed with the other ingredients because it softens very quickly while cooking.

 Tortellini and parsley in a dutch oven.